Kong/docs.konghq.com/app/_src/gateway/production/monitoring/health-check.md

 ## Understanding the Node Readiness Endpoint

-Before diving into the steps, it's important to understand the purpose of the Status Endpoint and how it determines whether a Kong instance is ready or not.
+Before diving into the steps, it's important to understand the purpose of the Node Readiness Endpoint and how it determines whether a Kong instance is ready or not.

 ### Traditional mode